QSong-github/DrugFormer/README.md

 # DrugFormer

-This code is prepared for "AntiFormer: graph enhanced large language model for binding affinity prediction".
+This code is prepared for DrugFormer.

 ## Overview